nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Writing our own tests as well as modifying existing tests, while not particularly difficult, was quite time-consuming, and required us to spend a significant amount of time understanding the existing tests and how they worked.

-Finally, writing documentation was a novel experience to us, and necessitated both a deep understanding of the codebase as well as a good grasp of documentation best practices.
+Finally, writing documentation was a novel experience to us, and necessitated both a deep understanding of the codebase and a good grasp of documentation best practices.
 Making UML diagrams for the documentation was a particular challenge because of our inexperience with coding in UML.
 However, after writing the documentation for a few methods, the rest were relatively straightforward to write.

 Given the challenges we faced and the novelty of some parts of the project, we would rate the difficulty level of this project as **π/5**.